GlitchSecure/website/_posts/2024-08-19-why-your-appsec-strategy-needs-continuous-testing.md

 # Taking the Next Step

 By incorporating continuous testing into your AppSec strategy, you can keep pace with rapid development cycles, catch vulnerabilities early, and maintain a robust security posture.
-At GlitchSecure, we've seen firsthand how continuous testing can transform an organization's security approach.
+At GlitchSecure, we've seen firsthand how continuous testing can transform an organisation's security approach.
 It's not just about finding vulnerabilities; it's about building a security-first culture that can adapt to emerging threats.

 Ready to take your security to the next level?
 Let's chat about how we can tailor a continuous testing strategy to your specific needs.